-Module 5 will provide the students with the skills to assess the economic impact of diseases and strategically placed tutorials will use of the diseases discussed in term 1 to illustrate the economic impact of disease.
+Module 5 will provide the students with the skills to assess the economic impact of diseases and strategically placed tutorials will make use of the diseases discussed in term 1 to illustrate the economic impact of disease.
 Specific teachings will focus on the economic impact of the control of diseases.
 Students will be encouraged to apply the concepts taught to diseases previously discussed.
-Module 6 will build on the skills of term 1 (modules 1-4) and will focus on the wider context of disease management, including ethics, environment and moral dilemmas at the same time taking into account the economics of disease (module 5).
+Module 6 will build on the learning in term 1 (modules 1-4) and will focus on One Health skills; systems thinking and managing disease complexity, communication and whole of society engagement impacting behavioural change and interdisciplinarity including ethics, environment and moral dilemmas, syndemics and promotion of resilience.
 Module 7 will expand on the epidemiological concepts taught in module 4 and evaluate them from an anthropological perspective.
 Additionally they will learn anthropological approaches and concepts and evaluate their role in One Health disease settings.